The First Promise of Hope in the Bible

 Genesis 3:15 might initially appear like an odd place to begin the journey of Advent.
 Verse 15 is the continuation of the serpent's penalty for its participation in this rebellious act.
 On the one hand, we can understand the pronouncement against this reptile on a zoological level (verse 14).

-However, in verse 15, more appears to be going on.
-With the serpent’s prominent role in deceiving the first couple, the announcements of enmity, and the promised attempt at mutual destruction between the serpent and woman’s offspring (seed), it appears something more sinister is at work.
+However, in verse 15, more appears to be going on as God pronounced enmity between the snake and the woman, and their respective offspring (seed).
+With the serpent’s prominent role in deceiving the first couple, and the announcements of hostility and attempted mutual destruction between the serpent and woman’s offspring, it appears something more sinister is at work.
 However, God did not leave humanity in despair.
 Genesis 3:15 provides the first promise of hope.

 In the New Testament, Luke’s genealogy (3:23-38) demonstrates Jesus was the ultimate offspring of the woman in the line of David, Abraham, Seth, and Adam.
-Through his birth, life, death, resurrection, ascension, and imminent return, Christ would defeat the power of sin and death, including everything the serpent represented and fostered back in the garden.
+Through his birth, life, death, resurrection, ascension, and imminent return, Christ would defeat the power of sin, death, and evil.
+Thus, in doing so, he would ultimately and finally crush the serpent.

 4. Relate to life: